Ring Offers Doorbells, Floodlights, and MoreBy - 02/13/2019

-I met Floodlight Cam during this year’s CES, and I’m pretty excited.
-The camera is reminiscent or Sengled or even Kuna as it combines the power of a security camera with the power of smart lighting, two effective home security forces.
+I met Floodlight Cam during CES 2017, and I was pretty excited.
+The camera is reminiscent of Sengled or even Kuna as it combines the power of a security camera with the power of smart lighting, two effective home security forces.

 The lights inside Floodlight Cam are smart lights.
 You can schedule them to turn on and off at certain times.
 You can even schedule them to turn on at dusk and off at dawn directly from the Ring mobile app.
 Finally, you can turn them on or off on-demand from anywhere.

 The Floodlight Cam doesn’t have as many compatibilities as Ring’s Video Doorbells, but it has some, including Stringify and IFTTT.
 Both allow you to integrate the camera into scenes and rules.
 Within Stringify, for example, you can choose from two triggers: motion is detected and motion is detected with video, and you can choose from two actions: turn on Ring Floodlight and turn off Ring Floodlight.

 The Floodlight Cam also works with Amazon Echo.
 You can stream footage to Amazon Echo Show, Echo Spot, Fire TV, or any Alexa-enabled device with a screen.
 You can also view the last recorded event by saying, “Alexa, show the event that just happened at the front door.”